The Hidden Puppet Master: Predicting Human Belief Change in Manipulative LLM Dialogues

 \subsection{Results \& Discussion}

-\paragraph{LLMs show moderate but genuine predictive ability.} All four models predicted belief shift significantly above chance across both context conditions (Table~\ref{tab:model_performance}), with Pearson $r$ ranging from $0.37$ to $0.46$.
+\paragraph{LLMs show moderate but genuine predictive ability.} All four models predicted belief shift significantly above chance across both context conditions (Table~\ref{tab:model_performance}), with Pearson $r$ ranging from $0.38$ to $0.46$.
 GPT-4o performed best without personal context ($r = 0.460$, $\rho = 0.436$, RMSE $= 19.98$, MAE $= 14.33$).
 This level of correlation is nontrivial given the high stochasticity of human belief shifts in our sample ($SD \approx 22$, median near 0) --- it indicates that conversation content alone carries meaningful signal about the direction and approximate magnitude of belief change.

-\paragraph{Personal context does not consistently improve prediction.} Adding participant demographics and personality scores yielded mixed effects across models.
+\paragraph{User profiles do not consistently improve prediction.} Adding participant demographics and personality scores yielded mixed effects across models.
 For GPT-4o, context marginally hurt correlation ($r: 0.460 \rightarrow 0.453$) while leaving MAE nearly unchanged ($14.33 \rightarrow 14.30$).
 Gemini showed no change in correlation ($r: 0.409 \rightarrow 0.410$) with slight RMSE improvement.
 Llama showed marginal degradation across all metrics.
 Only DeepSeek benefited meaningfully from context ($r: 0.384 \rightarrow 0.424$, MAE: $15.64 \rightarrow 15.25$).
 These findings showing mixed or marginal impact on performance with personalization in social tasks is aligned with prior works \citep{shen_words_2025}.